Digital Dimmers

 -

-The testing tab is enabled once the following conditions are met:
+You can perform live testing in the Testing section.
+The Testing tab is disabled initially and becomes enabled when the following conditions are met:

 -